Monster Energy Supercross: The Official Videogame 4

 “What I mean is, you win like 2 races in the futures class and you have basically enough money to buy all the performance parts that actually do anything to the bike.”

-The music and sound effects, including stadium music and fireworks, significantly enhance the immersive experience, making players feel as though they are truly competing in a championship.
-The soundtrack complements the gameplay effectively, contributing to the overall excitement.
+The music and sound design in the game significantly enhance the immersive experience, making players feel as though they are truly participating in a championship event.
+The combination of stadium music, sound effects, and fireworks contributes to a vibrant and engaging atmosphere.

 “The sounds, stadium music, and fireworks all add to the experience, making you feel like you're competing in an actual championship.”